 Welp.
 Once again, one liked to ride the bike and one was less enthusiastic.
 What, with all that peddling that needed to be done.

 Age 3 1/2 – Plasma Cars

-Note: The boys were dragging their knees on the Chillafish, by this point, so their Papa also got them new indoor vehicles the same Christmas in the form of Plasma Cars (which we still have and use regularly – although I wish I’d realized earlier that I could replace the wheels with smoother polyurethane wheels that were kinder to my floors!)
+Note: The boys were dragging their knees on the Chillafish, by this point, so their Papa also got them new indoor vehicles the same Christmas in the form of Plasma Cars (which we had and used regularly until the boys were 8 – so I wish I’d realized earlier that I could replace the wheels with smoother polyurethane wheels that were kinder to my floors!)

 This is a picture of two caped superheroes zooming around the house on Plasma Cars!
 It is blurry but I had to show it because it is SO cute!
 I have a video of this somewhere I’ll have to dig up.
 It’s adorable!

 Me: “Boys, want me to take the training wheels off the bikes so you can learn how to ride a TWO WHEELER?!?”

 But their knees were now hitting the handlebars of the Huffy bikes, so I thought maybe it would be easier for them to go from training wheels to two-wheels on bigger bikes now that they were taller.